Umidbek25/CodeC-Cpp/README.md

 # CodeC-Cpp
-All my howmworks in C language Programming you can see here
+All my homeworks in C language Programming you can see here!